 hugo new posts/my-first-post.md

-9. I’m sure its a gorgeous site, now lets figure out how to deploy this puppy and see it on the world wide web.
+9. I’m sure you’ve built a gorgeous site, now let's figure out how to deploy this puppy and see it on the world wide web.
 Our next step will be getting you set up to deploy this new website to your GitHub Pages repository for hosting.

 First, stop your local Hugo server.

 Next, we want to remove the public directory from the project repository.